larry-athey/boilermaker/Instructions/README.md

 ![Serial Configuration Menu](https://github.com/user-attachments/assets/d612be73-193b-4cfc-8d32-baa44cb02adb)

 _**IMPORTANT:** Since this project relies on ESP32 v2.14 to v2.17 board libraries, it only supports WPA2 WiFi networks.
 While it might connect to a WPA3 network at startup, it will repeatedly fall offline and attempt to reconnect every minute.
 Especially if your router uses a single SSID and band steering (turn that off, use separate SSIDs for each band).
-If your router cannot be switched to WPA2 mode, you will need a separate WiFi access point (not an additional router or WiFi extender) for the Boilermaker to connect to.
+If your router cannot be switched to WPA2 mode, you will need a separate WiFi access point (not an additional router or WiFi extender) for the Boilermaker.
 TP-Link's budget EAP or WA series are best for this._

 The menu options are as follows: